jbCTG2025/CTG/README.md

 Reaffirmed referential linkages of direction and invocation logic shall lead from one to the next.

+Reaffirmed referential linkages of direction and invocation logic shall lead from one to the next.
+Achieving success for ONE listed triadicly below means you may go to the next.

 NEXT Triadic linkages, the power of 3 shall be honored:

 https://github.com/jbCTG2025/CTG/blob/main/everythingfine.md